RIDIN SHOTGUN TO JAIPUR

 Read my review - 4/5 stars

 Our first close encounter came as we descended a very windy road on our way to Agmer.
-Another rather large coach went too wide on the bend, which meant we both came to a grinding halt with nowhere to go if one or the other didn't back up.
-Our plucky driver told the driver of the big bus to back up."
-No way" says the big bus driver
+Another rather large coach went too wide on the bend, which meant that both coaches came to a grinding halt with nowhere to go unless one or the other coach driver backed up.
+Our plucky driver told the driver of the big bus to back up. ' No way' says the driver of the big bus.
+It was a Mexican stand off.
+Meanwhile smaller traffic was able to pass on the inside, but the larger vehicles were now queuing behind the big bus and tempers were starting to fray.
+Our driver then phoned a friend, and when he finished the call he made the decision to reverse back as little as possible, and try to save face in the process.
+The upshot being, that when the two buses actually passed, I swear you could not have separated them with a sheet of paper.
+Crisis avoided.
+Phew!

 Dinner was possibly the best dinner so far.
-We went to quite a famous Tandoori restaurant which was beautifully cooked and presented.
+We went to quite a famous Tandoori restaurant.
+The food was beautifully cooked and presented.
 It was a little bit more expensive than we have been paying, but well worth it.
 Another day done, I'm ready for bed.

 My Review Of The Place I've Seen